Autism Center of North Mississippi

 About Autism

-Autism Spectrum Disorder (ASD) is a complex, lifelong developmental condition that typically appears during early childhood and can impact a person’s social skills, and self-regulation.
-The Autism experience is different for everyone.
-It is often referred to as a “spectrum condition” that affects people differently and to varying degrees.
+Autism Spectrum Disorder (ASD) is a complex, lifelong developmental condition that typically appears during early childhood and can impact a person’s social skills, communication, and self-regulation.

 Understanding Autism